imandel/annotate/README.md

 TODO
+- [ ] timeline bar is too tall.
+Seems to act strange when clicking
 - [x] bug in timeline when dragging cursor
 - [x] UI for zooming timeline is broken
 - [x] load in video files